SMC-club/smrd/Builds/linux/README.md

 #### Optional Installation

-The smcd cmake build supports an installation target that will install smcd as well as a support library that can be used to sign transactions.
+The smrd cmake build supports an installation target that will install smrd as well as a support library that can be used to sign transactions.
 In order to build and install the files, specify the `install` target when building, e.g.: